-Consistent use of your AirPods can accumulate sweat, dirt, and even earwax and this messes up with the volume of your AirPods.
+Consistent use of your AirPods can accumulate sweat, dirt, and even earwax and this messes up the volume of your AirPods.

 Do you jog and work out with your AirPods on?
-Sweat can mess up the sound quality of your AirPods because of the salt from your sweat and may be the reason on why you ask -- why can't I hear out of my AirPods.
+Sweat can mess up the sound quality of your AirPods because of the salt from your sweat and may be the reason why you ask -- why can't I hear out of my AirPods.

 Do you leave your AirPods out of their charging case?
 This gathers up dirt especially when there’s moisture on your speaker mesh from a jog in the rain or a simple temperature change.
 When there’s moisture, dust easily comes into your speaker mesh and changes the quality of your AirPods’ sound.

 Do you consistently use your AirPods when your ears aren’t clean?
 Well, this is really bad news for your AirPods.
 Earwax buildup can cause your speakers to get broken over time.
 It also immediately affects the sound quality of your AirPods.

 Simply put, just wipe your AirPods with disinfectant wipes that aren’t that wet and follow through with a microfiber cloth.
 For the speaker mesh, which is the most sensitive part of your AirPods, use a cotton swab and gently wipe off gunk buildup.
 Safely clean your AirPods with a complete step-by-step guide here.